The Amory Wars: Timeline

-Although No World For Tomorrow has yet to receive a published comic or novel, and therefore its events are largely left to speculation, it acted as a conclusion to the original Amory Wars tale.

-2010’s Year of the Black Rainbow acts as a prequel that sets up the events that take place in the previous four albums, following many of the same characters.
+2010's Year of the Black Rainbow acts as a prequel that sets up the events that take place in the previous four albums, following many of the same characters.

 Together, The Afterman: Ascension (2012) and The Afterman: Descension (2013) told a new story set even earlier in the timeline than the first five releases.
 These albums focused on new characters while elaborating on previously introduced concepts.

 The 2018 album Vaxis – Act I: The Unheavenly Creatures is the first story arc to take place after the original tetralogy.
 Much like The Afterman albums, it focuses on an entirely new cast and setting within the Amory Wars universe.
 This chapter is set to be the first of five in the Vaxis story arc, and its connections to the previous events in the timeline will become more apparent in the coming iterations.
+It was followed by Vaxis – Act II: A Window of the Waking Mind in 2022 and Vaxis – Act III: The Father of Make Believe in 2025.